flavio/flavio/source/about/index.markdown

 ## What I like to do when I'm not in front of something using binary code

-I love to spend time with my lovely wife Laura. my little daughter Elena and my awesome dachshund called Baguette.
+I love to spend time with my lovely wife Laura. my daughters Elena and Alessia, my awesome dachshund and my tortoise.

 I like to read books (I love Isaac Asimov's ones and I'm a **big** fan of the [Dune saga](http://www.dunenovels.com/)), listen to music, watch movies, hang